danja/erf/README.md

 A Javascript code quality and dependency analysis tool that helps identify unused code, broken dependencies, isolated subgraphs, and complexity hotspots in your codebase.
 Now you can determine who you shouldn't invite to the wedding.

+  **When ERF tools may be useful:**

+  1. Pre-refactoring planning - Know which files are hubs before making changes
+  2. Code cleanup - Find genuinely unused code
+  3. Understanding impact - See how many files depend on a module before modifying it
+  4. Tracking tech debt - Monitor health score and missing imports over time

 ![Screenshot](docs/screenshot.png)

 ## Overview